 - What is the “value-added” that the Board brings to the organization?

-- How does the Board effectively discharge its obligation of trusteeship on behalf of its “owners”?
+- How does the Board effectively discharge its obligation of trusteeship on behalf of those for whom it governs?

 This presentation addresses board structure and process issues, including:

 - How can the Board structure itself for maximum effectiveness?